ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 microwave networks as well as optical local loops, access networks, core networks, data centers, etc.) and can be augmented to include required application- and technology-specific inventory details together with specific hardware or software component's attributes.

-The YANG data model defined in the document is scoped to cover the common use cases for Inventory but at network-wide scope, covering both hardware and base software information.
+The YANG data model defined in the document is scoped to cover the common use cases for Inventory but at network-wide level, covering both hardware and base software information.

 {{ni-augment}} provides a set of considerations for future extensions of hardware, software, entitlement, and inventory topology mapping.